Welcome

 If you are not yet recorded in a German civil status registry, we encourage you also to apply for the registration of your birth in order to obtain a German birth certificate.
 Further information about birth registration can be found here Registration of a child's birth.

 You can submit your declaration at a German consulate or the embassy.
 If you intend to do so, please provide the documents listed below and the completed form.
 The German mission can make copies and certify them for a fee.
 Please find information about certified copies here.
-Please note that in some cases the competent German mission might be unable to foward the notarized declaration to the responsible registrar's office.
+Please note that ordinarily, the applicant has to send the notarized declaration to the responsible registrar's office.

 Please provide the following supplementary documents for your declaration: